George-Corrigan/AnyCubic-Kobra-Plus-Max-UI-ShadowUI/README.md

-# AnyCubic Kobra Max UI - ShadowUI
+# AnyCubic Kobra/Plus/Max UI - ShadowUI

-This is a new UI for the AnyCubic Kobra Max 3D printer.
+This is a new UI for the AnyCubic Kobra/Plus/Max 3D printers.
 This replaces the clunky monochrome UI with a colorful and user friendly experience.
-This is only a UI update and should work with either factory or custom firmware files.
+This is only a UI update and should work with either factory or custom firmwares.

 This is written to support many languages.
 The current list is Chinese, Dutch, English, French, German, Italian, Spanish, and Thai.
 These were generated with Google translate.
 If there are any inaccuracies or someone believes the translations to be correct, feel free to message me in regards to this.

 Each language was overwritten on the English screens.
 So you would need to re-flash with the appropriate set of files for the desired language.
 Also, the “Language” button has been disabled since this is the process for changing languages.

-I have not tested if this will work on any of the other Kobra series printers.
-This would be made at your own risk.
+This should work with 3 of the Kobra series printers.
+The Kobra and Kobra Plus have not been fully tested.
+The Kobra Max has been thoroughly tested.

 ![Preview 1](/Source/Media/121.png)
 ![Preview 1](/Source/Media/124.png)